M-Zanartu/MatZan11/README.md

 - Hi, I’m Matias Z.
 - I’m interested in sports, electronic devices and electric engeneering
-- I’m currently learning how to program in C++ for microcontrollers
+- I’m currently learning how to program in C++ for microcontrollers and other cool stuff
 - You can reach me through email mazvu19@uc.cl
 - Greetings from the Chile! 🌿🌿